The curriculum has been designed to provide the most rigorous academic challenges for the boys.

 As the boys progress, their growing knowledge about the world will help them to deepen their understanding of the interaction between physical and human processes and help them understand the formation and use of landscapes and environments.
 Geographical knowledge, understanding and skills provide the framework that explains how the Earth's features are shaped and how they interconnect and change over time.

-A high-quality education in history will inspire boys' curiosity to know more about the past – both about Britain's past and about the past of a wider world.
+A high-quality education in history will inspire boys' curiosity to know more about the past – both about Britain's past and about the past of the wider world.

 Our teaching inspires the boys to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
 History helps the boys to understand the complexity of people's lives, the process of change and the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.